actions/actions-runner-controller/TROUBLESHOOTING.md

 This is because the `istio-proxy` has not completed configuring itself when the configuration script tries to communicate with the network.

+More broadly, there are many other circumstances where the runner pod coming up first can cause issues.

 **Solution**<br />

 > Added originally to help users with older istio instances.